Harald-U/istio-handson/workshop/exercise5.md

 "Exercise" the getmultiple API in your browser and watch the results in Kiali, too.
 You will only see v1 = 5 articles is being used.

-The next rule routes based on header information, you need Firefox and Chrome for this to work:
+The next rule routes based on header information, you need Firefox and Chrome browser to test this:

 ```
   - match: